isprojects/mstform/README.md

 - `converters.integer`: value is an integer.

-- `converters.decimal(maxDigits, decimalPlaces)`: value is a string that contains a decimal number with a maximum `maxDigits` before the period and a maximum of `decimalPlaces` after the period.
+- `converters.decimal(maxDigits, decimalPlaces)`: value is a string (not a number) that contains a decimal number with a maximum `maxDigits` before the period and a maximum of `decimalPlaces` after the period.

 ### Boolean